 A car drives up the driveway.
 It is Manny’s police car and Malcolm is handcuffed.
 Manny is wearing riot gear.
 The two stop outside the house before entering.
 Manny takes off the handcuffs but makes Malcolm promise he will remember what they feel like.
 Malcolm is disrespectful and Manny reminds him that he has the power to actually arrest him if he keeps it up, instead of just delivering him home.
 Malcolm challenges Manny to arrest him, as he didn’t do anything wrong citing his first-amendment rights to protest.
 He wasn’t anywhere near the store being looted and says that all Black people look the same to cops.
 Bella and Calvin watch from the window and this time Bella is assuring Calvin.

 Calvin opens the door and lets the pair into the house.
 Tension is high as Malcolm returns the car keys.
 Bella hugs Malcolm and ensures he is okay before sending him upstairs.
 Manny assures the couple that he didn’t officially arrest Malcolm, even though he was suspected to be involved in a robbery.
 Calvin assures Manny that his son doesn’t have a reason to steal anything and is clearly upset by Manny’s presence in the house.
 Manny comments that Malcolm will make a great lawyer because he knows how to run his mouth.
-This makes the family smile and Bella offers Manny some coffee.
+This does very little to ease the tension and Bella offers Manny some coffee.

 Upstairs, Josh attacks Malcolm with a giant bear hug.
 Malcolm clearly loves it but warns Josh that he is covered in chemicals.
 Malcolm exits to shower but Josh stops him to assure his brother that he tried to keep his secret.
 Malcolm comforts his brother that he did the right thing before leaving.